polypoly-eu/polyPod/platform/podjs/README.md

 2. The main step is to copy `pod.js` in your project.
 For this, please, check the `example` feature as guideline.
 You should be able to do it with `rollup` tooling (same way as in `example`) or any other script mechanism you desire.

-3. Make sure your manifest data feature file is exposed as `window.manifestData`.
+3. Make sure your `manifest.json` is exposed as `window.manifestData`.
     So, if your feature is written in `JavaScript` you should require the following in your main index file:

 ```js